 Sponsoring family members

-Foreigners are allowed to enter and live in Korea with their family members and dependants.
+Foreigners are allowed to enter and live in South Korea with their family members and dependants.

 Visit the Korean Immigration Office website for information on applying for residence and work permits and the requirements for visas.